Most states require drivers to carry liability coverage at the very least. What does liability insurance cover? Keep reading to find out!

 The required amount of liability auto insurance coverage varies by state.
 The required amount is often referred to as “minimum limits.”
 The “limit” of your coverage is the maximum amount your insurance company will pay you.
 So, the “minimum limits” set by your state is the minimum amount of coverage you are required to carry.

 In Tennessee, for example, the minimum limits are 25/50/15.
-This means you’ll need a minimum coverage of $25,000 per person injured in an accident (bodily injury), $50,000 for all people injured in an accident (bodily injury), and $15,000 for damage to another person’s property in accident (property damage).
+This means you’ll need a minimum coverage of $25,000 per person injured in an accident (bodily injury), $50,000 for all people injured in an accident (bodily injury), and $15,000 for damage to another person’s property in an accident (property damage).

 To find the specific minimum limits or coverage requirements in your state, visit your state’s Department of Motor Vehicles website or the Direct Auto Insurance Learning Center.